MatiasNAmendola/cobj/README.md

 This is cobj, an object-oriented program language.

 *I wrote this based on many languages (Python, Ruby, PHP, Lua, Go, etc).
-I also borrowed many lines of code from Python.
-Many object implementations is based on Python.*
+It's only for learning purpose now.*

 Compile/Install
 ===============